mmjulkowska/MVApp/README.md

 #### Examine distribution
 Start in the side-panel by selecting the dataset you want to examine, the Independent Variable you want to group your samples by, and the Dependent Variable you want to plot.
 If you want to split the graphs by another Independent Variable, tick the "Split graph?" checkbox and select the Independent Variable in the dropdown menu that appears.
 You can also select the p-value threshold for the subsequent statistical tests.

-Your histograms will appear in the "Explore distribution" sub-tab, where you can chose between having "Histograms with  counts on y-axis" or "Histograms with density on y-axis".
+Your histograms will appear in the "Testing normal distribution" sub-tab, where you can chose between having "Histograms with  counts on y-axis" or "Histograms with density on y-axis".

 From these plots, you can look at the spread of your data across the Independent Variable groupings selected in the side-panel.
 Below the histograms, you will find a message that summarizes the groups/subgroups that seem to not have a normal distribution, where the p-value of the Shapiro-Wilk test is larger than the p-value threshold selected in the side-panel.
 Normal distribution is a requirement for performing an ANOVA test (less so for large sample sizes).